Tempered Perfect Lattices in the Binary Case: Doubly well-rounded forms

 \section{Doubly well-rounded forms}

 A tempered perfect lattice is a pair $(L,M)$ where~$L$ and~$M$ are fractional ideals in the same imaginary quadratic field, possibly with different coefficient rings.
-We now prove that, for doubly well-rounded forms, $L$ and $M$ have the \emph{same} coefficient ring.
+We now prove that, for doubly well-rounded forms, $L$ and $M$ have the \emph{same} coefficient ring. ``Doubly well-rounded'' includes 3-and-3 forms as well as 2-and-2 forms.